mohzameer/podpdf-be/ENDPOINTS.md

 Content-Type: application/pdf
 Content-Disposition: inline; filename="document.pdf"
 X-PDF-Pages: 42
-X-PDF-Truncated: false
 X-Job-Id: 9f0a4b78-2c0c-4d14-9b8b-123456789abc
 ```

-- **Body:** Binary PDF content (up to 100 pages; truncated if more).
+- **Body:** Binary PDF content (up to maximum allowed pages per environment).

 **Notes:**
+- Maximum page limit is enforced per environment (e.g., 2 pages in dev, 100 pages in prod).
-- If the rendered PDF exceeds 100 pages, it is automatically truncated to the first 100 pages:
+- If the rendered PDF exceeds the maximum page limit, the request is rejected with a `400 Bad Request` error (`PAGE_LIMIT_EXCEEDED`).
-  - `X-PDF-Pages: 100`
-  - `X-PDF-Truncated: true`
+- No truncation is performed - the entire request is rejected if the limit is exceeded.

 #### 1.4.2 Timeout Response